-- For fall tomatoes, transplant tomato seedling in August to September.
+- For fall tomatoes, transplant tomato seedlings from August to September.

-- For spring tomatoes, transplant tomato seedling from November to February.
+- For spring tomatoes, transplant tomato seedlings from November to February.

-- Water them properly, take proper care and monitor them to protect from pests and diseases.
+- Water them properly, take proper care, and monitor them to protect them from pests and diseases.

 Tips 4: Right Place Selections for Growing Tomatoes in Florida

 Tomatoes are warm-loving plants.
 So, choose a place for your plants that get at least 8 hours of direct sunlight for a great harvest.